shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/musicality.rst

 -------------------

-Traditionally, a vector would be noted with a bold font as :math:`\mathbf{V}`, or with an arrow symbol :math:`\vect{V}`.
+Traditionally, a vector would be noted with a bold font as :math:`\mathbf{V}`, or with an arrow symbol :math:`\overrightarrow{V}`.
 These notations precludes the advent of tensor calculus and the discovery of the dual covectors, thus leaving no notation for these dual objects.
 The abstract index notation of Ricci calculus brings some improvement, with three-vectors expressed as :math:`v^i`, and the dual covectors expressed with lower indices as :math:`v_i`.
 With the musical flat :math:`♭` and sharp :math:`♯` symbols, covectors and vectors are explicetely declared.
 For example, a contravariant three-vector is declared with the sharp symbol :math:`♯`: